Port Arthur Tasmania

 form of punishment, and that separation from others would make the

 prisoners to think about their crimes.
-They would be called by numbers
+They were called by numbers

 Asylum in Port Arthur Tasmania